- Incentive stock options: How ISOs work and tax treatment

 Disqualifying disposition

-If you do sell shares exercised from ISOs right away (for example, to cover the cost of exercise), the shares you sell won’t qualify for favorable tax treatment or advantages.
-Instead, they’ll be taxed like non-qualified stock options (NSOs), and you’ll pay ordinary income tax on the spread between your strike price and the FMV at the time of sale.
+If you exercise and sell your ISOs right away, the shares you sell won't qualify for favorable tax treatment or advantages.
+Instead, you'll pay ordinary income tax on the spread between your strike price and the FMV at the time of sale.
+Any gain above that FMV is taxed as short-term capital gains if you've held the shares less than a year, or long-term capital gains if you've held them longer.

 Usually, you can't buy all of your shares right away and have to work for the company over time to be able to purchase your shares.
 This process is called vesting.
 You can exercise your ISOs as soon as your options have vested, but it's not required.

 In some cases, you might be able to exercise your ISOs before they vest.
-You can check your option grant or ask your company to see if they allow early exercising.
+You can check your option grant or ask your company to see if it allows early exercising.
 Note that this may result in a taxable event, so also consult with your tax advisor.

 → Learn more about exercising stock options.